jonjohnsonjr/til/post/graphviz/jig.md

 ## Sharing is Caring

-At some point, you might realize that other people would benefit from this.
+At some point, you might realize that other people would benefit from your jig.
-Since this usually doesn't add many dependencies, it's not a huge deal to graft onto another tool, so I often just make it a `dot` subcommand of a more general tool with a `--web` flag for the interactive part.
+Since this technique usually doesn't add many dependencies, it's not a huge deal to graft it onto another tool, so I often just make it a `dot` subcommand of a more general tool with a `--web` flag for the interactive part.
+(Without the `--web` flag, I'll just print the dot to stdout, which you can use however you'd like.)

-You can also really easily just share an SVG with someone if they don't want to install a tool.
+You can also really easily share the dot or SVG output with someone if they don't want to install a tool.

-If you want to make this even more accessible, it's not hard to expose this as an actual service running on the internet (just spend some time hardening it first).
+If you want to make this even more accessible, it's not hard to expose this as an actual service running on the internet (just maybe spend some time hardening it first).

 ## Conclusion

-Using graphviz with embedded links is a really easy way to make an interactive data visualization tool.
+Generating graphviz with embedded links is a really easy way to make an interactive data visualization tool.

 Since graphviz is declarative, you don't have to worry about how anything is actually laid out.
-You also don't have to worry about javascript or HTML, since you graphviz generates an SVG and you can easily generate dot syntax is any language.
+You also don't have to worry about javascript or HTML, since you graphviz generates an SVG which browsers can handle natively.

 There's nothing particularly novel here -- graphviz is doing all the heavy lifting -- but I hope you find this technique useful for your own problems.